Resources for Medical Students & Residents

 ASCO aims to support physician education to ensure that the growing patient population receives the highest quality of care.
 To achieve this goal, ASCO provides medical students and residents with free membership as well as access to specialized opportunities and resources.

-Oncology Student Interest Groups
+Oncology Student Interest Group (OSIG) Program

 An Oncology Student Interest Group is an organized group of medical students and/or residents who share a common interest in the field of oncology and meet regularly to learn more about cancer, patient care, and pursuing a career in oncology.
+ASCO supports interest groups by providing access to career development resources, mentoring opportunities, as well as supplemental group activity/event funds through its Oncology Student Interest Group (OSIG) program.

 - Opportunity to submit to the Medical Student & Resident Abstract Forum at the ASCO Annual Meeting